Marcee | September 17, 2019 | Manufacturer Marketing

 With the rise of the digital world and inbound marketing, outbound marketing can get a bad rap.
 While it’s no longer the only way to reach potential customers, it’s still an important part of any marketing and growth strategy, alongside inbound marketing practices.
-This outbound marketing shouldn’t be limited to traditional media like radio and newspaper ads, though, but should instead incorporate modern outbound tools.
+Today's outbound marketing forgets old-style shout tactics — like radio and newspapers ads — and opts instead for more one-to-one, modern outbound marketing tools.
 Here are 5 of the best outbound marketing tools for manufacturers and B2Bs.

 You might think that social media is irrelevant to manufacturers, that it’s just kids sending pictures to each other, rich people hawking fad diets and scam music festivals, and your out-of-touch aunt leaving odd comments on status updates.